Albertsons-Kroger mega-deal raises questions from lawmakers about higher food prices - NewsBreak

 In 2015, as part of that merger, Albertsons had to participate in a divestiture and was required to sell 168 stores before it was allowed to merge with Safeway, per an order by the FTC.

-Haggen bought most of the Albertsons stores, but in less than a year, the company filed for bankruptcy and Albertsons ended up buying back most of the stores.
+Haggen bought most of the Albertsons stores, but in less than a year, the company filed for bankruptcy.

+Haggen also sued Albertsons, accusing the grocery chain of engaging in “coordinated and systematic efforts to eliminate competition and Haggen as a viable competitor in over 130 local grocery markets in five states” and of making “false representations to both Haggen and the FTC about Albertsons’ commitment to a seamless transformation of the stores into viable competitors under the Haggen banner.”

+Albertsons ended up buying back most of the stores and settling the lawsuit.

 “I think this weighs heavily on the minds of a lot of people who have concerns about this agreement, just looking at the immediate past and what happened,” Klobuchar said.